huggingface/peft/docs/source/developer_guides/checkpoint.md

 # Checkpoint format

-This document describes the format of the save files used by 🤗 PEFT.
+This document describes the format of the saved files used by 🤗 PEFT.
 Read this if you're interested in how the checkpoint files are structured and how to possibly convert between the PEFT format and other formats.

 ## PEFT files